sapiumai/.github/profile/README.md

 ## Welcome to Greatminds Inc. 👋
 At Greatminds Inc., we empower businesses to unlock the full potential of AI through our specialized consulting and implementation services.

 ### Our Mission
 Harness the power of AI technologies to enhance our customers' business processes and address operational challenges with tailored solutions, delivering measurable financial results.

 ### What We Do

-- Consulting: Our consulting team collaborates with clients to pinpoint the AI opportunities that will drive the most value.
+- Consulting: we collaborate with our customersclients to pinpoint the AI opportunities that will drive the most value.

 - Implementation: We take a hands-on approach to developing and deploying custom AI solutions tailored to each client's specific needs.